HANCORE-linux/omarchy-blackmoney-theme/README.md

 - Using https://github.com/bjarneo Pixel Theme which use the colors from terminal syntax <br>
 - Check https://github.com/bjarneo/pixel.nvim <br>
 - Make sure Lazyvim is update to date type :Lazy <br>

+## VSCode-Theme
+- Using Theme: - Money Heist
+- Using Extension-ID: Atit.money-heist
+- If Theme is not getting installed , do it manually: Open VSCode > Click on Extensions > type: Money Heist

 ## Waybar-Theme
 For my Waybar-Theme simply check my Link https://github.com/HANCORE-linux/Waybar-Theme-red-accents-.git